 Ilan Braha and Jason McKenzie shed some light on the rules around furlough.
-Can furoughed staff be made redundant during the coronavirus job retention scheme (CJRS), or not until its end date in September?
-Legalle, what is the position and what are the correct procedures?
+Can furloughed staff be made redundant during the coronavirus job retention scheme (CJRS), or not until its end date in September?
+Legally, what is the position and what are the correct procedures?

 The starting point is an employer can make furloughed staff redundant.

 Unlike salaries, redundancy payments cannot be claimed back under CJRS.
 Employers will need to balance the expense of redundancy payments against the increased expense in salary contributions required by CJRS from 1 July 2020.

 If the conclusion is redundancies are commercially necessary or the affected employees’ roles are genuinely no longer required, the redundancy process can begin.

 The procedure depends on how many redundancies are likely.